 - The PhD programs enhance the marketability of graduates in all degrees by deepening their training in economic theory and econometrics.
 To further strengthen their quantitative training and with the consent of their advisory committee, students may simultaneously pursue an MS degree in Statistics.

-- The job market placement of our recent PhD graduates has been extremely positive, including positions at the University of Arkansas, Penn State University, Yale University (Post-Doc), University of Connecticut, California State University, Cornell University (Post-Doc), University of New Mexico, Illinois State University, University of Kentucky, University of Oklahoma, University of Georgia, and University of Nebraska; at government agencies such as the US Department of Agriculture and the United Nations; and firms such as JP Morgan-Chase and American Express.
+- Job Placement – The job market placement of our recent PhD graduates has been extremely positive, including positions at the University of Arkansas, Penn State University, Yale University (Post-Doc), University of Connecticut, California State University, Cornell University (Post-Doc), University of New Mexico, Illinois State University, University of Kentucky, University of Oklahoma, University of Georgia, Colorado State University, and University of Nebraska; at government agencies such as the US Department of Agriculture and the United Nations; and firms such as JP Morgan-Chase and American Express.

 The PhD requires core courses in economic theory and econometrics, advanced topics courses in applied fields, and the completion of a dissertation.
 The first year, study in the doctoral program is tightly structured.
 During the first year, full-time students take four core theory courses, one core course in statistics for economists and one core econometrics course.
 Because the fall core courses offered in the first year are prerequisites for subsequent courses, students generally must begin the program in the fall semester.
 Additional core courses are taken in the second year.
 Field courses are taken in the second and (possibly) third years.
 Total requirements for the PhD degree include a minimum of 72 credits beyond the baccalaureate, including at least 39 credits of coursework from the core and field courses and 20 credits of doctoral research.